byu-oit-appdev/sans-server/README.md

     - *middleware* - An array of connect middleware functions.
 Defaults to `[]`.

     - *supportedMethods* - An array of HTTP methods that the server will not return a 405 status code for.
-Defaults to `['GET', 'HEAD', 'POST', 'PUT', 'DELETE', 'CONNECT', 'OPTIONS', 'TRACE', 'PATCH']`.
+Defaults to `['GET', 'HEAD', 'POST', 'PUT', 'DELETE', 'OPTIONS', 'PATCH']`.

     - *timeout* - The number of seconds before a request times out.
 Defaults to `30`.